Goldinium/The_Next_Web_replica/README.md

 - Clone using HTTPS:
 https://github.com/Goldinium/The_Next_Web_replica.git

--Or just download the repository zip
+- Or just download the repository zip

 ## Authors